d-morrison/IntroStatActivities/_book/13-A19-regression-simulation.md

                number_repetitions = 1000) # Number of simulated samples for null distribution
 ```

-9. Report the p-value from the `R` output.
+10. Report the p-value from the `R` output.
 \vspace{0.5in}

-10. Suppose we wanted to complete the simulation test using correlation as the summary measure, instead of slope.
+11. Suppose we wanted to complete the simulation test using correlation as the summary measure, instead of slope.
 Which two inputs in #8 would need to be changed to test for correlation?
 What inputs should you use instead?
 \vspace{0.75in}

-11. Change the inputs in lines 22-27 to test for correlation instead of slope.
+12. Change the inputs in lines 23--28 to test for correlation instead of slope.
 Highlight and run those lines, then report the new p-value of the test.
 \vspace{0.5in}

-12. The p-values from the test of slope (#9) and the test of correlation (#11) should be similar.
+13. The p-values from the test of slope (#10) and the test of correlation (#12) should be similar.
 Explain why the two p-values should match. *Hint: think about the relationship between slope and correlation!*
 \vspace{1in}

 #### Simulation-based confidence interval {-}

 We will use the `regression_bootstrap_CI()` function in `R` (in the `catstats` package) to simulate the bootstrap distribution of sample slopes (or sample correlations) and calculate a confidence interval.
-Fill in the `xx`'s in the the provided `R` script file to find a 95\% confidence interval.
-Highlight and run lines 30--34.
+Fill in the `xx`'s in the the provided `R` script file to find a 95\% confidence interval for slope.
+Highlight and run lines 31--35.

 ```r